BurntKevin/Conway-s-Game-of-Life-Visualizer/Website/documentation/design.md

 * Buttons placed on the top.
 * User can run, stop, clear, create a random board, adjust simulation speed, adjust board speed and visualise Conway's Game of Life.
 * Board is gray with a highly dark green border and light blue alive cells.
+* Board defaults to filling the screen with 50 by 50 pixels.

 # Designs #
 ## Functionality ##